shipyardapp/Shipyard-Documentation/docs/reference/code/README.md

 ## Definition

 The Code tab contains all of the details necessary to run your scripts as Vessels.
 Contents of this tab may differ slightly based on the language selected.
-Shipyard currently supports executing code written in Python, Node, or Bash \(which can effectively run any language\).
+Shipyard currently supports executing code written in Python, Node, or Bash \(which can effectively install and run any language\).

 The left pane contains a section to provide Shipyard with your code.
 There are 3 different methods: